 <flow>) that disappear after running the route once.
 This is useful if the network does not contain the full circuit of the route

 - define a single vehicle with a repeating route.
-This is ideal for letting delays from one round of the scheduel carry over to the next round
+This is ideal for letting delays from one round of the schedule carry over to the next round

 <vType id="bus" vClass="bus"/> <vType id="tram" vClass="tram"/> <route id="busRoute" edges="-E1 -E0 -E3 -E2" color="yellow" repeat="10" cycleTime="140"> <stop busStop="A_bus" duration="20.00" until="30.00"/> <stop busStop="B_bus" duration="20.00" until="90.00"/> </route> <vehicle id="bus" type="bus" depart="0.00" line="42" route="busRoute"/> <flow id="tram1" type="tram" begin="0.00" end="3600.00" period="300.00" line="23"> <route edges="-E4" color="cyan"/> <stop busStop="A_tram1" duration="20.00" until="30.00"/> <stop busStop="B_tram1" duration="20.00" until="45.00"/> </flow>

-Buses and trams usually run by strict schedules in daily life.
-Similar alterations are possible in Sumo and vital when using intermodal routing.
+Buses and trams usually run on strict schedules in daily life.
+Similar alterations are possible in SUMO and are vital while using intermodal routing.